Fivell/policies/source/sections/13-disaster_recovery_policy.md

 site, whereas other efforts are directed to repair damage to the original system and capabilities.

-The following procedures are for recovering the Datica infrastructure at the alternate site.
+The following procedures are for recovering the Versionista infrastructure at the alternate site.
 Procedures are outlined per team required.
 Each procedure should be executed in the sequence it is presented to maintain efficient operations.

-Recovery Goal: The goal is to rebuild Datica infrastructure to a production state.
+Recovery Goal: The goal is to rebuild Versionista infrastructure to a production state.

 The tasks outlines below are not sequential and some can be run in parallel.